dai-continuous-testing/ansible-role-java8/README.md

-Experitest - Java8 ansible role
+Experitest - Java ansible role
 =========

-This role will install \ uninstall Java8 (or alternatives) in all platforms
+This role will install \ uninstall Java (or alternatives) in all platforms

 Requirements
 ------------